 Before we even begin to concentrate and sustain our attention, we have to make a decision on what to focus on.
 Not deciding what to begin with is a source of conflict and mental stress.
 To make things worse, you cannot begin with everything even if it is equally important.
 One of the hardest skills is to decide where to begin.
 After you know your options, choosing one is a subjective choice.
 Choosing a topic that is related to your previous study session is a good starting point.
 If your only option is to study new concepts or explore a new work-task, you can begin with a simple overview of a topic/task and incrementally dive in deeper – layer by layer.

 Shuffling between a bird’s eye view and quick facts can be helpful.
-These aspects create “hotspots” of learning which work as anchors to bind newer learning.
-Anchors are important because they limit what you can focus on at any given point in time.
+The facts and contexts strengthen each other – our memory improves.
+Some information acts as an anchor and helps you concentrate on a small specific area.
 New concepts that relate to existing anchors are less likely to become distractions.
 Knowledge builds bit by bit and it’s important to limit your focus to a balance of depth & breadth.
-That is, take a topic, draw a circle around it, learn a few things within that circle, learn things that are on its border, then repeat this for a new topic and once in a while, do an overview of how multiple circles merge into each other.
+That is, take a topic, draw a circle around it, learn a few things within that circle, learn things that are on its border, then repeat this for a new topic, and once in a while, do an overview of how multiple circles merge into each other.
 This engages a narrow, detailed form of attention as well as a global, abstract form of attention.
-Both narrow and broad attention are a part of “attentional control” which is a fancy term for concentration.
+Both narrow and broad attention is a part of “attentional control” which is a fancy term for concentration.

 Tips on choosing what to focus on

-- Study at various levels of processing – depending on how you like it, learn new concepts at the very basic level, then add more details, then learn the limits, and so on.
-By adding a little bit beyond your current comprehension, you can induce a sense of being challenged by the task; which, in turn, makes you more likely to experience flow while studying.
+- Study at various levels of processing.
+Learn new concepts at the very basic level, then add more details, then learn the limits, and so on.
+By adding a little bit beyond your current comprehension, you can feel challenged by a task; which, in turn, makes you more likely to experience flow while studying.

 - Attention may waver, so use these points to keep things interesting.
 Use anchors to ground your total concentration in a few different areas which individually require smaller portions of your total concentration.
 That is, concentrate on a zone by focusing attention in a few related areas.